yunkunrao/tendermint.com/content/docs/guides/using-tendermint.md

 ## More

-Got a couple nodes talking to eachother using the dummy app?
+Got a couple nodes talking to each other using the dummy app?
-Try a more sophisticated app like [Ethermint](https://github.com/tendermint/etheremint), or learn more about building your own in the [Application Developer's Guide](/docs/guides/app-development).
+Try a more sophisticated app like [Ethermint](https://github.com/tendermint/ethermint), or learn more about building your own in the [Application Developer's Guide](/docs/guides/app-development).